 If you are unfamiliar with FAS, please spend some time researching this condition.
 Just as with Down syndrome, FAS and FAE have a wide variation of effects on each child, both medically, physically, and cognitively.
 This is typically dependent on how long during the pregnancy the mother consumed alcohol, and of course, how much.
 There is no way to know this ahead of time.

 Irina has been transferred to the older child internat now.
-She is with Juri and Jefferson.
+Elinor, Devora, Isolde, Julia, Sullivan, Artemur, Duane, Abner and Irina may all be in the same region.